LED bulbs use 75% less energy than incandescent bulbs — DOE

 2. Washing Machine: Behind the unit.
 Rubber hoses burst frequently.
 (Upgrade to braided stainless steel hoses immediately!).

-3. Kitchen Sink: Under the P-trap.
+3. Kitchen Sink: Under the P-risk.
 Garbage disposal vibrations loosen fittings over time.

 4. Toilet Supply: Behind the toilet.